Bambo-Rambo/TinyFinder/Notes.md

 ### Normal Wild - Hordes connection

 We tend to forget that hordes can also be triggered by moving in the grass/cave/whatever.
 During a successful encounter (depends on the ratio), if rand(100) < 5, a horde is generated instead of a single encounter.
-In XY, it can be done at any place that generates hordes, but in ORAS, it's only possible at Long Grass.
+In XY, it can be done in any place that generates hordes, but in ORAS, it's only possible in Long Grass.
 This actually explains a lot of things and in fact, hordes are the reason why Normal Wild RNG in most XY places is affected.

-So, the rand(100) for normal wild is supposed to check nature syncing, if < 50, the nature syncs.
-But for places that can generate hordes by moving, sync should use a different value because if both variables were using the same rand(100), then every successful horde trigger by step, would sync the nature since rand(100) would be < 5 and thus < 50 as well.
-This kills the whole "random" generation idea and for that reason, one extra rand call is performed, before sync calculation for those places, that obviously affects the rest of the variables as well (encounter ratio, slot etc).
-For consistency purposes, the developers could make this rand call occur in every place regardless of the possible horde generation, but code-related, this would be a bad implementation - an unnecessary rand call is never a good idea.
-By the way, the NPC influence has to be taken into account before the first rand call, otherwise it will give the wrong rand(100) value.
-Finally and for a currently unknown reason, they decided to put one extra rand call for tall grass/flowers in XY before the slot generation (not to be confused with the long grass at Routes 6/16).
+So, the first rand call (1 TinyMT advance) for normal wild is supposed to check nature syncing.
+If < 50, the nature syncs.
+But in places that can trigger hordes, sync should use a different value because if both variables were using the same rand(100) value, then every successful step horde, would sync the nature since rand(100) would be < 5 and thus < 50 as well.
+This would be very bad for the game's "random" behavior and for that reason, one extra rand is called, before sync calculation for those places, that obviously affects the rest of the variables as well (encounter ratio, slot etc).
+For consistency purposes, the developers could add this rand call in every place regardless of a possible horde generation, but code-related, this would be a bad implementation - an unnecessary rand call is never a good idea for such a big game.
+By the way, the NPC influence has to be taken into account before everything else, otherwise it will give the wrong rand(100) values.
+Finally and for whatever reason, they decided to add one extra rand call for tall grass/flowers in XY only, before the slot generation (not to be confused with the long grass at Routes 6/16).

 To summarize:
 * The NPC influence can advance up to 2 indexes at the moment you get control of your character by exiting the X menu.
 It needs to be calculated first.